awslabs/ros2-migration-tools/README.md

     1. By default this uses bouncy (the latest ROS2 release) and melodic (the ROS1 release for ubuntu 18.04).
 Use python3 ros2_migration_tool.py launch_docker --help  if you need to specify versions of ROS2 or ROS1 (also see docker_setup/README)
 5. Check which dependencies have been migrated
     1. From the ros package cd /workspace/<ros_package>
-    1.	 python3 ../ros2_migration_tool.py check_deps <ros_package> (Note that this must be run inside the directory containing the package)
+    1.	 python3 ../ros2_migration_tool.py check-deps <ros_package> (Note that this must be run inside the directory containing the package)
     1. If any dependencies haven't been migrated do those first
 6. Migrate the CMakeLists.txt and package.xml files:
-    1. Run python3 ros2_migration_tool.py catkin_to_ament --package-path <path/to/package/src> (Note: by default this will overwrite your files!)
+    1. Run python3 ros2_migration_tool.py catkin-to-ament --package-path <path/to/package/src> (Note: by default this will overwrite your files!)
-    1. Run  python3 ros2_migration_tool.py catkin_to_ament --help for options to not overwrite the current files
+    1. Run  python3 ros2_migration_tool.py catkin-to-ament --help for options to not overwrite the current files
     1. Check the output to make sure the files were migrated successfully, note that comments may get messed up
     1. Warning: Running the tool multiple times on the same file may result in duplicated lines
     1. See the CMakeLists and package.xml sections below for more information on what the tool does.
 7. Migrate the source code
-    1. Run python3 ros2_migration_tool.py port_cpp --src <path/to/ros1.cpp> --dst <path/to/ros2.cpp>
+    1. Run python3 ros2_migration_tool.py port-cpp --src <path/to/ros1.cpp> --dst <path/to/ros2.cpp>
-    1. Use port_python for python files
+    1. Use port-python for python files
     1. This will make some simple changes to the source code and produce warning for sections of code that may need to be changed.
 These warnings are not complete so even if no more warnings are generated the source code may still need changes
     1. See the C++ source code changes and python source code change sections below for more information on what the tool does and what needs to be done by hand.
 8. Migrate any message or service files